 Survival of the fittest theories suggest we would gravitate to and revere selfishness, yet we don’t.
 Humans revere selflessness and humility.
 Those of us who have revered selfishness have been humiliated to ensure compliance with God’s preference for humility.
 We have all stood trial and the prideful have all fallen.
 We are hard wired to follow the example of our source and to understand that through trials, we triumph and become better people.

 According to one time atheist convert to Christianity Sy Garte (2017; communication) who’s a professor of biology, “There is no evidence that honesty, compassion and integrity give any survival value to an individual in a social society.
 Also there is no evidence that such values have a genetic origin and (are) therefore subject to evolution, and lots of evidence they’re cultural.”

-In other words, evolutionary biology cannot explain our objective moral standards.
-The source and giver of this absolute moral standard of love, humility and selflessness is God.
+In other words, evolutionary biology cannot explain our objective moral standards and duties.
+It is descriptive (is) and not prescriptive (ought).
+The source and giver of our objective moral standards and duties of love, truth, justice, equality, humility and selflessness is God.
 William Lane Craig outlines this logic as follows (2010, p.
 129):